Why the one page resume doesn’t solve everything!

 Just when you think resume writers have helped the world understand that the one-page resume is a myth, someone wakes it up again!

-Yesterday Ari Herzog sent me a link and asked if this one page resume advice was contrary to my thinking.
-The link he sent was this one by Alison Doyle.
+Someone sent me a link and asked if this one-page resume advice was contrary to my thinking.
+The link he sent was written by Alison Doyle.
 I respect Alison as one of the people in the career industry who is thoughtful and gives accurate advice.
 I read through the article which begins:

 Should your resume be longer than one page or should you try to condense it to keep it on a page?
 There isn’t a yes or no answer, the length of your resume depends on the type of candidate you are and your level of experience.

 I agree with that advice.
 It doesn’t recommend a one-page resume for everyone.
 But then Alison shares data from Saddleback College Survey which says in part:

 According to a Saddleback College Resume Survey most employers want a one page resume unless the position requires experience.
 In fact, the percentage of employers looking for one page resumes increased to 48% last year, up from 35% in 2010.

 Note the UNLESS and understand this is one survey.
 There are things in that survey I agree with too.
 But there are things that I don’t think are a national trend.
 Like this:

 Nearly 30% of employers would prefer a 2-sided printed resume over a 2-page resume to conserve paper.

 This contradicts most employers I know.
 Many resumes are read online or submitted via applicant tracking systems.
 I think it is a moot point.
 Saving paper is a nice idea but I think there are many other ways to do that.
 The resume isn’t one of them.

 The one-page resume is one of the misconceptions.
 People get so focused on this one-page resume idea that they don’t put anything of value into the resume just so they can keep it on one page.